Rdatatable/data.table/README.md

   27. `[.data.table` handles column subsets based on conditions that result in `NULL` as list elements correctly, [#1477](https://github.com/Rdatatable/data.table/issues/1477).
 Thanks @MichaelChirico.
 Also thanks to @Max from DSR for spotting a bug as a result of this fix.
 Now fixed.

+  28. Providing the first argument to `.Call`, for e.g., `.Call("Crbindlist", ...)` seems to result in *"not resolved in current namespace"* error.
+A potential fix is to simply remove the quotes like so many other calls in data.table.
+Potentially fixes [#1467](https://github.com/Rdatatable/data.table/issues/1467).
+Thanks to @rBatt, @rsaporta and @damienchallet.

 #### NOTES

   1. Updated error message on invalid joins to reflect the new `on=` syntax, [#1368](https://github.com/Rdatatable/data.table/issues/1368).
 Thanks @MichaelChirico.